PCGen/pcgen-newsources/pathfinder/paizo/modules/D1/pathfinder-conversion/README.md

 ### Monsters
 **Forge Spurned:** A dwarf cursed with undeath by the god Droskar, tasked to forge a chain of souls to appease the Dark Smith before finally being allowed the peace of death.

-**Slurk:** A forest toad mutated into a slime-coated abomination by Dwarven magic.
-Now a favored mount of kobolds.

 ### Items
 **Crown of the Kobold King:** An ancient bronze crown worn by the sorcerer-kings of the Truescale kobold clan.